openebs-archive/openebs-docs/docs/overview.md

 ##  <font size="6">Introduction</font>

 OpenEBS is the leading open-source project for container-attached and container-native storage on Kubernetes.
-OpenEBS adopts a Container Attached Storage (CAS) approach, where each workload is provided with a dedicated storage controller.
+OpenEBS adopts Container Attached Storage (CAS) approach, where each workload is provided with a dedicated storage controller.
 OpenEBS implements granular storage policies and isolation that enable users